RFPB Fellows Society

 To be considered for a Board of Directors position, the member most be in good standing and current with annual membership dues.
 The member must announce their candidacy, in writing, to the existing Board of Directors thirty (30) days prior to the Annual Meeting; when elections are scheduled.

 Should any Director be unable or unwilling to complete their two (2) year term, a vote of the membership will be taken to replace the Director position(s) vacated.
 The Board of Directors may schedule a special meeting for the purpose of conducting a vote or may delay voting until the next Annual Meeting.
+At the discretion of the President, and Emergency Meeting may be held to fill any vacant Board Member position with an "interim" Board Member with the approval of a majority of the Board of Directors.
+The "interim" Board Member appointed by the Board of Directors must be elected by the membership at the next Annual Meeting and must announce their candidacy, in writing, to the existing Board of Directors thirty (30) days prior to the next Annual Meeting when elections take place.

 Annual Meeting: There shall be one Annual Meeting of the RFPB Fellows Society.
 In order for the Annual Meeting to be valid, a quorum consisting of a majority of the RFPB Fellows Society membership must be present or actively engaged in the voting process via two-way communications (i.e. telephone conference, video conference, etc.).
 The Annual Meeting will coincide, to the best extent possible, with the Reserve Forces Policy Board annual meeting.
 The Annual Meeting should be held in the Washington, DC metropolitan area.
 Notice of the Annual Meeting shall be given 60 days prior to the Annual Meeting date via email and must be posted on the RFPB Fellows Society web site.
 The Annual Meeting will be attended by members only and is closed to the public.